openforce/spark-mllib-scala-play/README.md

 1. Launch SBT: `sbt run` or ACTIVATOR: `./activator ui` (If you want to start the application as Typesafe Activator Template)
 1. Navigate your browser to: <http://localhost:9000>

+If starting the application takes a very long time or even times out it may be due to a known [Activator issue](https://github.com/typesafehub/activator/issues/1036).
+In that case do the following before starting with `sbt run`.

+1. Delete the `project/sbt-fork-run.sbt` file
+1. Remove the line `fork in run := true` (added automatically when you start activator) from the bottom of `build.sbt`

+Without the fork option, which is needed by Activator the application should start within a few seconds.

 ## The Classification Workflow

 The following diagram shows how the actor communication workflow for classification looks like: